 Description

-MATERIALS: the gate piers and steps are constructed of stone.
-The lychgate is constructed of timber and ashlar with stone steps and piers.
-The lychgate roof is covered in clay tiles and the floor is laid with flagstones.
+The gate piers and steps are constructed of stone.
+The lychgate is of timber and ashlar construction, with stone steps and piers, a clay tile roof, and a flagstone floor.

-DESCRIPTION: comprising two stone gate piers with panelled shafts below a frieze, moulded cornice and hemispherical caps.
-There are seven stone steps to the War Memorial lychgate that are lined by splayed ashlar walls with coping and steel handrails.
+The gate piers feature panelled shafts below a frieze, moulded cornice, and hemispherical caps.
+The War Memorial lychgate is approached by seven stone steps flanked by splayed ashlar walls with coping and steel handrails.

-The lychgate is rectangular on plan with gabled entrances addressing the road (south-west) and church (north-east).
-It has low ashlar walls and piers with moulded caps, coping and plinths.
-The four corner piers support the pegged timber-framed walls and roof with round arches to the entrances and some decorative moulded elements.
-The road-facing arch is inscribed: THESE ARE THEY WHICH CAME OUT OF GREAT TRIBULATION.
-The church-facing arch is inscribed: GREATER LOVE HATH NO MAN THAN THIS.
-To each side of the road front entrance, a timber column with Ionic capitals and floreate detailing supports the jettied gable end, which has WELLINGTON TOWN WAR MEMORIAL inscribed on the moulded eaves.
+The lychgate is rectangular with gabled entrances facing the road (southwest) and the church (northeast).
+It has low ashlar walls and piers with moulded caps, coping, and plinths.
+The four corner piers support the pegged timber-framed walls and roof, with round arches to the entrances and decorative moulded elements.
+The arch facing the road is inscribed: THESE ARE THEY WHICH CAME OUT OF GREAT TRIBULATION.
+The arch facing the church is inscribed: GREATER LOVE HATH NO MAN THAN THIS.
+To either side of the road-facing entrance, timber columns with Ionic capitals and floreate detailing support a jettied gable end, on which WELLINGTON TOWN WAR MEMORIAL is inscribed on the moulded eaves.
 The gable facing the church has a cross to the apex.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.